Topologically-Protected Remnant Vortices in Confined Superfluid $^3$He: Methods

 \section{Methods}

 We have designed an experiment sensitive to vortex dissipation that is distinct from previous studies in helium.
 It consists of nanofluidic devices, known as Helmholtz resonators, which have been described in detail elsewhere \cite{Rojas2015,Souris2017,Shook2020}.
-These devices allow for confinement of the helium in channels of thickness $H_1 = 636$ nm, $H_2 = 805$ nm, and $H_3 = 1067$ nm, respectively.
+These devices allow for confinement of the helium in channels of thickness $H_{1,2,3} =$ 636, 805, and 1067 nm, respectively.
 Additional follow-up experiments were later performed with a $750$ nm device.
 Parallel-plate capacitors patterned onto the devices allow for an electrostatic force, which slightly compresses the center of the device, modifying the volume, and creating a pressure gradient down the channel.
 This drives superfluid motion in the channels, but notably does not couple to normal-fluid motion due to the viscous penetration depth being large compared to the thickness of the channel \cite{SI}.
-By driving this superfluid Helmholtz mode, we are able to extract two relevant parameters: a center frequency of the Helmholtz mode, $f_0$, the square of which is proportional to the superfluid density, $\rho_s \propto f_0^2$; and a linewidth, $\Delta f$, which characterizes the resonator's dissipation.
-We observe phase transitions as kinks in the Helmholtz resonance frequency ~\cite{Shook2020}.
+By driving this superfluid Helmholtz mode, we are able to extract two relevant parameters: a center frequency of the Helmholtz mode, $f_0$, the square of which is proportional to the superfluid density, $\rho_s \propto f_0^2$ (i.e., the mass density of the superfluid condensate, excluding the normal fluid contribution); and a linewidth, $\Delta f$, which characterizes the resonator's dissipation.
+Previously, phase transitions have been observed as kinks in the Helmholtz resonance frequency, allowing mapping of the phase diagram, as described in Reference~\cite{Shook2020}.